 TODO: Add the “what is and what if” diagram highlighting the new core areas scope of the project.
 (Engineer diagnosis is now part of the scope).

-– refer to ISO 13379 definintions
+“what-wow”: workshops, more detailed diagnosis from model, boom of knowledge based models (simpler data approach) – refer to ISO 13379 definintions

 The implementation of the actions to validate the presented hypothesis rapidly proven efficiently by drastically impacting in the program results.
 In XX time it was possible to expand the approach from XX equipment’s to YY equipment’s with increase in the precision of the alarms.